xsnpdngv/ASDF-V/README.md

 # ASDF-V

 ASDF-V is an interactive vector graphics tool for visualizing sequence diagrams in the Augmented Sequence Diagram Format (ASDF).
-Its design is minimalist and responsive.
+Generate message-sending traces in an ASDF-compliant file and explore them visually with intuitive controls.

 ## Features